 Tell us how much it would cost to buy your boat!

 Now then, what would a beautiful boat like this cost to buy?
-We’re selling her in GBP, and the price is just £16000.
-[For the convenience of potential foreign buyers, with the exchange rates of today, 16000 GBP = 20500 USD] We know we will sell her quickly at this price and as a result the price is non-negotiable.
+We’re selling her in GBP, and the price is just £15000.
+We know we will sell her at this price and as a result the price is non-negotiable.

 The boat is in an absolutely stunning part of Italy, in a small, family owned marina that we found – in part due to our local knowledge Rossella is Italian) and in part due to a large dose of good fortune!
 This is the perfect place to keep a boat and it has been like a second home to us over the past few years.
 Even if you have never sailed before, you could buy our boat and use it straight away as a holiday home in Italy, and you can learn to sail at a nice leisurely pace whilst having some fabulous holidays in the Italian Riviera.
 Porto Venere and the Cinque Terre are literally just around the corner – google them and you’ll see what we mean when we say how beautiful this region is!

-The boat can be kept where she is now and the berthing fees for you will be exactly the same that they are for us, which puts you in a fantastic position; some of the marina’s just a few miles away cost more than twice as much as what we pay!
+The boat can be kept where she is now and the berthing fees are very reasonable for the area.
+Having the boat berthed where she is now puts you in a fantastic position; some of the marina’s just a few miles away cost more than twice as much as what we pay!
 (Don’t get me wrong: where we keep the boat is not cheap, it is just the very best possible place to keep a boat in what is a stunning part of the world.)